grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* maybe while on sonar, like:
 		* "Hemi sat on sonar watch reading a novel the size of a footstone, with an illustration on the cover of some tortured pious soul."
 * [ ] Don't forget to re-write preface (special version for director's cut?
 I think so) and post-script about license
-* [ ] Need to consider changing Sir Trelew's name again --- maybe Sir Rogelio after the locksmith who found Yamashita's gold?
+* [X] Need to consider changing the pilot's name again --- maybe Sir Rogelio after the locksmith who found Yamashita's gold?
+	* Went with Sir Piero, after the captain of the andrea doria

 ## Leftover ideas, add for "director's cut"?